-IDENTIFIED TO WHOM INSPECTION OF RISK RISK ACTION TIMESCALE RISK OUTCOME Risk of Risk to There is no known major LOW Mentors to be aware Ongoing radicalisation young risk of radicalisation in of risks or indicators via grooming people and the local area.
-However, that a young person is either online those in the the internet is a hotspot being groomed and/or and/or in the wider for grooming activity and developing radicalised community. community. there are many social views.
+IDENTIFIED RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCALE Risk of Risk to There is no known major LOW Mentors to be aware Ongoing radicalisation young risk of radicalisation in of risks or indicators via grooming people and the local area.
+However that a young person is either online those in the the internet is a hotspot being groomed and/or and/or in the wider for grooming activity and developing radicalised community. community. there are many social views.
 Mentors to be Radicalisation Particular media apps that pose able to have Key Hour may be instilled risk to differing levels of risk to chats with young by individuals, vulnerable young people's safety. people on this issue community adults and Internet access is and to refer the right groups and/or young generally available support.
-Mentors to peer groups. people. anywhere; however, risk prepare young people People with may be reduced where in order to help them radicalised internet access for the to recognise views may young person is suspicious behaviour communicate prevented.
-Although this relating to this issue their message would not prevent either from another in the name of grooming via non- individual or a group, a particular internet-based and to have the 'cause' i.e. communication (i.e. confidence in against texting/phone calls/non- reporting it. mainstream internet based apps).
-Mentors to all 1 society, Recent research into complete PREVENT particular radicalisation suggests it training and groups of often occurs in a similar management people, in the process to grooming, advanced training on name of a with young people being radicalisation. religious or befriended via social Mentors to all 1 cultural cause, media, and radicalised complete against the into developing extreme Radicalisation and government views which may lead to Terrorism training and etc. harmful activities that understand the signs put themselves and and risks. others at risk.
-Mentors to all complete FGM training and understand the signs and risks.
+Mentors to peer groups. people. anywhere; however risk prepare young people People with may be reduced where in order to help them radicalised internet access for the to recognise views may young person is suspicious behaviour communicate prevented.
+Although this relating to this issue their message would not prevent either from another in the name of grooming via non- individual or a group, a particular internet based and to have the 'cause' i.e. communication (i.e. confidence in against texting/phone calls/non- reporting it. mainstream internet based apps).
+Mentors to all society, Recent research into complete PREVENT particular radicalisation suggests it training and groups of often occurs in a similar management people, in the process to grooming, advanced training on name of a with young people being radicalisation. religious or befriended via social Mentors to all] cultural cause, media, and radicalised complete against the into developing extreme Radicalisation and government views which may lead to Terrorism training and etc. harmful activities that understand the signs and risks.

-Mentors to have access to a resource folder to help explain and share ideas with young people around radicalisation.
-Anderida Learning Centre curriculum to cover religions/culture Mentors to stay aware of local influences and extreme groups.
-Mentors to use PREVENT resources and refer young people to MASH if they are noticing the signs/risk factors around radicalisation.
-Mentors to monitor young people's internet use and check browser history regularly.

-IDENTIFIED TO WHOM INSPECTION OF RISK RISK ACTION TIMESCALE

-RISK OUTCOME

-Risk of Young Anderida Adolescent high risk Ensure that all Ongoing

-contracting people, Care will endeavour to of mentors adhere to daily

-COVID-19 mentors and manage the risk or contagion the new Coronavirus
+put themselves and Mentors to all

+others at risk. complete FGM

+training and

+understand the signs

+and risks.

+Mentors to have

+access to a resource

+folder to help explain

+and share ideas with

+young people around

+radicalisation.

+Anderida Learning

+Centre curriculum to

+cover religions/culture

+and radicalisation.

+Nambara ta stavavara

-visitors to possible impact of medium Policy and to
+Mentors to stay aware of local influences and

-the home Coronavirus by taking risk of actively encourage

-precautions within the adverse all young people to

-home to ensure health do the same. (please

-minimum disruption to effects see Coronavirus

-the service we offer Policy for detailed

-action taken) This

-policy also includes
+extreme groups.

+Mentors to use

+PREVENT resources

+and refer young

-actions to take if
+people to MASH if

-employees become

-unwell or become

-exposed to the virus

-or if they have been

-in contact with a

-confirmed case of

-COVID-19
+they are noticing the

+signs/risk factors around radicalisation.

-Mentors to be
+Mentors to monitor

-encouraged to have

-the vaccination on

-offer.
+young people's internet use and check

+browser history

+regularly.

+IDENTIFIED RISK TO WHOM INSPECTION OF RISK OUTCOME RISK ACTION TIMESCALE Risk of contracting COVID-19 Young people, mentors and visitors to the home Anderida Adolescent Care will endeavour to manage the risk or possible impact of Coronavirus by taking precautions within the home to ensure minimum disruption to the service we offer high risk of contagiont medium risk of adverse health effects Ensure that all mentors adhere to the new Coronavirus Policy and to actively encourage all young people to do the same. (please see Coronavirus Policy for detailed action taken) This policy also includes action sto take if employees become unwell or become exposed to the virus or if the have been in contact with a confirmed case of COVID-19 Ongoing daily